 I love the plotline involving Morrow winning Red Tornado’s head.
 We are finally getting close to learning just what Red Tornado saw.
-We are that much closer to finding out who are what the 52 is.
+We are that much closer to finding out who or what the 52 is.
 And the scary part is that this invaluable information is going to be in the hands of a mad genius in T. O. Morrow.

 And don’t discount Will Magnus and his Metal Men being the ones who end up saving Black Adam.
-We know that at some point Magnus is going to show his true colors of a hero.
+We know that at some point Magnus is going to show his true colors as a hero.
 And we will see the dramatic return of his Metal Men.

 The dialogue between the mad scientists was classic!
 It was very funny and well done.
 I love the chemistry that the writers have created between these oddball evil scientists.

-This was a good move to firmly establish these three characters as the inspirational center for the super hero community in the DC Universe.
-It also shows DC’s desire to make their heroes more in the mold of an Alan Scott and Jay Garrick than Lobo and Wolverine.
+This was a good move to firmly establish these three characters as the inspirational center for the superhero community in the DC Universe.
+It also shows DC’s desire to make their heroes more in the mold of Alan Scott and Jay Garrick than Lobo and Wolverine.
 DC has made a big deal about making their heroes more heroic and making the DC Universe a more positive place.
 I would imagine this is the first step in that effort.

-The Bad: The Lex Luthor scene was a total throw away scene.
+The Bad: The Lex Luthor scene was a total throwaway scene.
 It was boring and just served as fluff to fill up a couple of pages on this issue.
 This scene did nothing for me.

 The artwork was terribly pedestrian.
-It created a rather boring looking issue.
+It created a rather boring-looking issue.

 Overall: 52 #46 was another good read.
-The stage is being set for a fantastic finish.
+The stage is set for a fantastic finish.
 The events of World War III should be a wild ride.
-It just continues to amaze me what an impressive job that DC has done with 52.
+It just continues to amaze me what an impressive job DC has done with 52.